 Accounting and bookkeepingDownload PDF version

-Danish accounting regulation is closely aligned with international accounting standards such as the International Accounting Standards (IAS) and the International Financial Reporting Standards (IFRS).
+Danish accounting regulation is closely aligned with the international accounting principles such as the International Accounting Standards (IAS) and the International Financial Reporting Standards (IFRS).
 Therefore, significant adaptation is not required in order to comply with Danish regulation as the international accounting standards are familiar.
-The regulation applies to all business enterprises, with a few notable exemptions.
+The regulation applies to all business enterprises with a few notable exemptions.

-Under the Act, most Danish limited liability enterprises are required to file an annual report with the Danish Business Authority (in Danish: Erhvervsstyrelsen).
+Under the Act, most Danish limited liability enterprises are required to file an annual report with the Danish Business Authority.
 The types of business enterprises obligated to file an annual report include the following:

 In addition to the filing requirement, annual reports must generally be audited by an external and independent state-authorised or registered public auditor.
 Certain small enterprises are exempted from this obligation.

-The annual report also needs to be approved on the company’s general meeting in due time for the annual report to be received by the Danish Business Authority no later than five months after the end of a financial year.
+The annual report must also be approved by the company’s general meeting in due time for the annual report to be received by the Danish Business Authority no later than five months after the end of a financial year.
 Generally, a financial year must cover a period of 12 months.

 The five-month period only applies to non-listed companies, whereas for listed companies, the annual report must be received by the Danish Business Authority four months after the end of a financial year.

-The most popular business enterprises which are not required to file an annual report are partnerships where at least one partner is not a limited liability entity and limited partnerships where at least one general partner is not a limited liability entity.
+Partnerships, where at least one partner is not a limited liability entity, and limited partnerships, where at least one general partner is not a limited liability entity, are not obligated to file an annual report.
 For example, it is common to see Danish law firms established as partnerships or limited partnerships where at least one partner or general partner is not a limited liability entity.

 A Danish branch of a foreign company is not required to file an annual report itself.
-Instead, an annual report of the relevant foreign company must be filed with the Danish Business Authority.
+Instead, an annual report for the relevant foreign company must be filed with the Danish Business Authority.

-Bookkeeping is regulated by the Danish Bookkeeping Act (in Danish: Bogføringsloven) which prescribes a five-year obligation to save the bookkeeping material.
+Bookkeeping is regulated by the Danish Bookkeeping Act which states that bookkeeping material must be kept for a period of five years.
 The bookkeeping material must generally be kept in Denmark, unless an exemption is granted.
 However, such material may be kept abroad for a short period of time provided that certain conditions are met.
 This is useful if bookkeeping is carried out centrally within a group of companies.